hapax/hapax.github.io/assets/minimal-networks.md

 ### 4.2.
 Analogue computers <a id="sec-4-2" name="sec-4-2"></a>

-Soap bubbles find local minima quickly, by virtue of the laws of physics.
+Soap bubbles find local minima quickly because of the laws of physics.
 Can we somehow "hack" soap bubbles, and turn them into analogue computers to find Steiner trees?